-Quick Plot Summary: Released in 2007, Bug is a Drama, Horror, Thriller film directed by William Friedkin.
+Quick Plot Summary: Released in 2007, Bug is a Drama, Horror, Thriller film directed by William Friedkin, written by Tracy Letts.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Ashley Judd.
+It provides a scannable look at the movie's central conflict involving Ashley Judd as Agnes White.

 Story Breakdown